When light travels through glass it changes subtly.

 If you want to know what's happening in my studio, see pictures of my current glass work or just read some of my occasional ramblings about glass, crafts and business then click the social media icons at the top of the page or read my blog.

 I began working in the arts in the summer of 1987 after four years study at Cornwall College, later Falmouth School of Art.
 I worked as a print and advertising designer for 25 years but continued my arts education with further training in wheel-thrown ceramics (with Rowan Fawdon at Ashtree Pottery), sculpture techniques (at mid-Cornwall College), silversmithing (with master silversmith Ralph Rowe) and glass fusing (with the wonderful Michela Doniselli) attaining several qualifications and working in a well known glass factory for experience.

-In 2012 I finally gave up design and marketing work to become a full time glass-worker.
+In 2012 I finally gave up design work to become a full time artist-maker.
 Now it's just me and my kilns!
 I live with my wife on the north Cornwall coast, a stone's throw from the beach and the famous Bude Canal nature reserve.

 I find inspiration in the natural beauty of my surroundings and I try to combine these influences in my current work with decorative, functional and sculptural elements, various techniques and mixed materials.